noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 This would dispatch the very small task of generating a random number 10,000 times.
 The dispatching would probably take more time than the actual calculations.
-If you had a 10-core computer, this might be a better way to organize the task:
+Instead, organize the tasks into blocks, and dispatch each block of tasks, for instance:

     aaply(seq(1,10000,100), function(x) rnorm(1, mean=x+(1:100), .parallel=TRUE)

-This sends 100 numbers to each core, reducing the overhead.
+This sends the task of generating 100 numbers to each core, reducing the overhead.

 In practice, this means that you want to "parallelize" your code at the highest, or chunkiest level.
 If you have a series of nested loops, for